Yu kidding? Darvish learned via Twitter of trade to Padres

 The 34-year-old Darvish was 8-3 with a 2.01 ERA in 12 starts for Chicago during the pandemic-shortened season and finished second in the NL Cy Young Award race.
 He has three years and $59 million left on the $126 million, six-year deal he signed with the Cubs before the 2018 season.

-Chicago will send San Diego payments of $500,000 on the first day of each month from April through September in 2021, offsetting a portion of Darvish’s $22 million salary.
+Chicago will send San Diego $3 million in $500,000 installments on the first day of each month from April through September in 2021, offsetting a portion of Darvish’s $22 million salary.
 He is owed $19 million in 2022 and $18 million in 2023.

 During his time in Texas’ front office, Preller scouted Darvish before the Rangers acquired the Japanese right-hander in 2012.

-The Padres also got catcher Victor Caratini and $3 million from the Cubs for right-hander Zach Davies and four young minor leaguers.
+The Padres also got catcher Victor Caratini as part of the trade for right-hander Zach Davies and four young minor leaguers.
 The switch-hitting Caratini caught Darvish in Chicago and batted .241 with 16 RBIs last season.

 The Padres made the playoffs this year for the first time since 2006, but injuries left their rotation in shambles when the postseason started.